Rimbik/ai-nextGen/genai/Llama/Llama_Offline.md

     If you get success running all the steps mentioned here, you will be able to use a chatgpt kind of prompting system that runs in your local PC/Laptop.

-    There are several llma models vailable in internet to download freely where some needs 2 GPU with 80GB RAM and some similar hardware but there is also low end models that llama were published with that can run on local PC having no GPU with only 4GB of RAM.
+    There are several **llama** models vailable in internet to download freely where some needs 2 GPU with 80GB RAM and some similar hardware but there is also low end models that llama were published with that can run on local PC having no GPU with only 4GB of RAM.